imapex/gadd/README.md

 	* [setuptools package](https://pypi.python.org/pypi/setuptools)
 	* [virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/)
 	* [acitoolkit](http://datacenter.github.io/acitoolkit/) (installed in a virtualenv, which we'll cover later in this doc.)
-	* ***other .... (need to fill this in).***

 ***NOTE 1: We'll be leveraging the local/internal labs for ACI and a NFVIS device, so you'll need connectivity to Cisco internal networks.
-However, pending future deployments on Cisco DevNet, this requirement might change...
-TBD (see next note).***
+However, pending future deployments within Cisco DevNet and Mantl.io, this requirement might change.***

-***NOTE 2, TBD: Deployment on Mantl, pending availability of ACI and NFVis accessibility in that environment.
-Our goal is to install/run in DevNet at a future date.***

 ## Downloading

-There are several ways to download this demo; docker container being the easiest.
+We'll need to download the docker container and the repo files.

-**Option I:**
+**Get the container:**

 The latest build of this project is available as a Docker image from Docker Hub

     docker pull cpuskarz/gadd:2
-You will also need to have an environmental variable file built.
-There's a template on``github.com/imapex/gadd`` called``gadd_dock_env_template``that you can use as a starting point.
-We'll explain later in this docuement on usage.
-See Option II below on how to download.

-**Option II:**
+**Get the repo:**

-If you have git installed, clone the repository
+If you have git installed, clone the repository.

     git clone https://github.com/imapex/gadd